wghou/tinyworlds/README.md

 - [ ] Add new schedulers for MaskGIT like cosine and [Halton](https://github.com/valeoai/Halton-MaskGIT)
 - [ ] Replace `mean pool + concat` in the action tokenizer with `length-2 windowed attention + mean`
 - [ ] Accelerate dynamics training by producing, saving, and loading pre-processed image patch embeddings instead of full frames
-- [ ] Scale!
-Train on more GPUs and scale to multibillions of params by adding `FSDP` Support
+- [x] Scale!
+Train on more GPUs and scale to multibillions of params by adding `FSDP` Support — made by [alekseymalakhov11](https://github.com/alekseymalakhov11)

 **Please make a PR!
 I've added TODOs throughout and there are many small things to try which could offer massive performance gains.
 The codebase is meant to be built upon.**